-7. The bright-line test applies to "residential land", which is a broadly defined term in s YA 1.
+- 7. The bright-line test applies to "residential land", which is a broadly defined term in s YA 1.
 The broad definition means that a subdivided section of land can still be residential land even if there is no dwelling on the land.
-It is sufficient that the owner has an arrangement relating to building a dwelling, or that it is bare land that may be used for building a dwelling under the operative district plan.
+It is sufficient that the owner has an arrangement relating to building a dwelling, or that it is bare land that may be used for building a dwelling under the operative district plan. - 8.
+The definition of residential land also excludes land that is: - "farmland";2 or - used predominantly as business premises.3 - 9.
+If a subdivided section of land is not residential land, the sale of the section will not be subject to the bright-line test.